ericmotleybytes/auxilium/doc/include/auxsource-description.md

 the "AUXSOURCE_OPTIONS" environment variable may be set to whatever auxwhere options are desired.
 This allows full control over how sourceable files are located.

+auxsource is part of the auxilium installation package.